gantonious/c275-enthalpy/README.md

 This game was built in Python3 using pygame 1.9.2a0, pygame distributions can be found at: http://www.pygame.org/download.shtml

 This game currently supports PS3 and PS4 controllers.
+All controllers intended on being used must be connected to your computer before launching the game.

 To run the game, do